davidrauch/btrminixFS/README.md

-# fs_sem
+# Filesystems Project Seminar 2017 - Back to the Future

-Filesystems Project Seminar 2017
+The goal of this project is to implement some modern features in older filesystems.